 Without knowing the answers to these questions, we predicted that the second object would arrive within a year or two, based on the estimate that there must be about one body like ‘Oumuamua per 10 cubic AU.
 To our delight, two years after ‘Oumuamua, Ukrainian amateur astronomer Gennadiy Borisov discovered C/2019 Q4 using a homemade telescope; it was soon renamed 2I/Borisov—the second interstellar object.
 It has an orbit even more extreme than that of ‘Oumuamua, but it appears to be a rather ordinary comet.
 Measurements from the Hubble Space Telescope showed that its nucleus is larger than ‘Oumuamua, with a radius between 0.2 and 0.5 kilometer.
 In contrast to ‘Oumuamua, 2I/Borisov displays no extreme light curve, and its nongravitational motion is simply a consequence of asymmetric outgassing as ice comes off its surface, just as in solar system comets.
-This past March it briefly flared in brightness and then took on a doubled appearance as a small piece of the nucleus detached, something commonly observed with solar system comets.
+In March 2020 it briefly flared in brightness and then took on a doubled appearance as a small piece of the nucleus detached, something commonly observed with solar system comets.
 In other words, this body is pretty much exactly what we would have expected an interstellar object to be like.

 Our expectations are based on theories of planet formation, which suggest a ready mechanism for kicking some objects out of their home planetary systems and into the galaxy, where they may eventually make their way to our little corner of the cosmos.
 Studies suggest that planet formation begins in an orderly way but ends in a chaotic mess.
 The sun, for instance, was born 4.6 billion years ago in a flattened, rotating disk that grew as a giant molecular cloud contracted under its own gravity.
 This disk of gas, ice and dust feeding the nascent star in its center was very dense, which allowed tiny grains to collide and stick to one another.
 At first pebbles formed, then larger bodies known as planetesimals and, eventually, the planets.
 Some of the planetesimals escaped further growth and heating when they were scattered to the outer solar system shortly after they formed.
 There, in deep freeze, they have remained mostly unaltered ever since.